Mikejo5000/vsts-docs-pr/docs/work/track/add-tags-to-work-items.md

 - [Bulk modify work items from the web portal](../backlogs/bulk-modify-work-items.md)
 - [Bulk modify work items from Excel](../office/bulk-add-modify-work-items-excel.md)

+See also the [Visual Studio Marketplace](https://marketplace.visualstudio.com/search?term=tags&target=VS&category=All%20categories&vsVersion=&sortBy=Relevance) for extensions that support managing tags.

 ###Filter backlogs or boards using tags